EddyVerbruggen/nativescript-ar/docs/api.md

 #### `addBox`
 You can add a basic shape, like a box, to the AR scene by passing in `ARAddBoxOptions` to the `addBox` function.
 By default boxes are white, but you can pass in a texture to make it look pretty.

 <img src="images/scnbox.png" width="278px"/>

+Note that the `materials` array can be specified in a number of ways.
+Its contents are either of type `string` (referring to an image), `Color`, or `ARMaterial`.
+See the TS definitions and these examples for details.

 ```typescript
 import { ARNode } from "nativescript-ar";